sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>That's not to say that women's priorities are better than men's.</h3 quote>
+<h3 quote align='center'>I believe there's an inner power that makes winners or losers.</h3 quote>

 ---